janekolszak/quizgenerator/README.md

 - question files with `.md` or `.txt` extensions
 - questions are in Markdown format
 - first line is the question, the rest are the answers.
-- Lines starting with `#` and empty lines are omitted
+- lines starting with `#` and empty lines are ignored
-- file `header.md` gets prepended to the test
+- file named `header.md` gets prepended to each test

 Example question file:
 ```md